 Canvey Island – There are a number of beaches around the Canvey Island area that offer a range of species.
 The beaches are mostly clean ground and made up of sand and mud, with a few patches of slightly rougher ground.
-Long distance casting can pay off here, as much of the water is quite shallow.
-Labworth beach offers good summer fishing for bass and silver eels on peeler crab baits, while winter sees the usual whiting and cod with lug worm and squid cocktails on pennell rigs finding the fish.
-Flounder are one species that can also be caught as close range to worm baits, while longer casting needed to reach the better fish, especially cod.
+Long-distance casting can pay off here, as much of the water is quite shallow.
+Labworth beach offers good summer fishing for bass and silver eels on peeler crab baits, while winter sees the usual whiting and cod with lugworm and squid cocktails on pennell rigs finding the fish.
+Flounder are one species that can also be caught at close range to worm baits, while longer casting needed to reach the better fish, especially cod.
 The sea wall area and beach at Thorney Bay caravan park can fish well a few hours either side of high tide for whiting over winter and well into the new year, with other species such as cod, flounder, dab, pouting and silver eels also caught here.
 View this area on Google Maps here.

 Grays – Grays Wharf is a good mark for a number of different species such as whiting, cod, flounder, pouting and bass.
-Lugworm and ragworm are both good all round baits from here, while peeler crab can catch the better bass.
+Lugworm and ragworm are both good all-round baits from here, while peeler crab can catch the better bass.
 A top bait for the winter cod is a large black lugworm and squid cocktail presented on a pennell rig.
 This mark fishes best around high tide and daytime fishing is always much better if the water is a little choppy and carrying some colour.
 View this area on Google Maps here.

 Purfleet and Rainham – Silver eels, flounder, whiting, school bass, codling and pouting can be caught from both of these marks.
-This far inland earthworms can also be successfully used to catch flounder and silver eels.
+This far inland earthworm can also be successfully used to catch flounder and silver eels.
 Marks alongside Harrison Wharf in Purfleet are worth a try for all of these species.
 The Ferry Lane area of Rainham is good for all these species as well, plus possibly sole, as the ground being cast onto is mostly snag-free mud.
 It is a high tide mark with fishing a few hours either side of high water the best bet.
 View this area on Google Maps here.

 Gravesend – Jetties and patches of shingle near to the famous Ship and Lobster pub offer some of the best fishing around here with bass, sole and silver eels caught in warmer months, cod and whiting in the winter.
-Three Doors mark offers a safe and comfortable fishing venue and is easy to access.
-Bass, silver eels and various flatfish such as flounder and Dover sole caught in summer, whiting, cod and pouting can show in winter.
+The Three Doors mark offers a safe and comfortable fishing venue and is easy to access.
+Bass, silver eels and various flatfish such as flounder and Dover sole are caught in the summer, whiting, cod and pouting can show in winter.
 Fish can be caught close in but longer casts can locate the bigger fish.
 Some mullet also found around here in calm weather in the warm summer months.
 View this area on Google Maps here.